isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 </strong><br>
 For funds raising or collections events in shopping centre premises, the applicant is also required to obtain prior approvals from the premises management.
 <br><br>
-The prior approval from the shopping centre management is required to be submitted to Police Licensing and Regulatory Department (PLRD) before the application can be processed.
+The prior approval from the shopping centre management is required to be submitted to Police Regulatory Department (PRD) before the application can be processed.
 Thereafter, the application will take at least 14 working days to process upon the receipt of the approval from the premises management and all other required supporting documents.
 </li>